Feedbacks and Actions

 Actions

-Actions are the parts of the Behavior that defines what the component actually does when it is interacted with in different ways.
-There can be multiple Actions on every Behavior, to add different kinds of possible interactions, or to make the component control different parameters.
+Actions are the parts of the Behavior that define what the component does when it is interacted with in various ways.
+Multiple Actions can be added to each behavior to enable different types of interactions or control different parameters.

-Actions can also have an Active-If condition, but in difference to Conditional Feedbacks the Actions are always active by default.
+Actions can also have an Active-If condition, but unlike Conditional Feedbacks, Actions are always active by default.

 General Action Settings